5 agile feedback methods to help you take action

 This was my first experience working in an agile environment.
 If you looked around, agile was everywhere.
 The space felt more creative and alive than any I’d been in, and with that energy and momentum, we felt more able to focus on solving customer problems.

 For those new to the concept, agile is a software delivery methodology focused on shorter release cycles, iterative development, intense customer-centricity, and a faster time to value.

-Now, many organizations have adopted agile in one way or another; whether they have engineering teams delivering code, or are experimenting with the customer-focused nature of agile as an approach they can use in other disciplines (a concept we explore in our ebook, An agile approach to employee feedback).
+Now, many organizations have adopted agile in one way or another, whether they have engineering teams delivering code or are experimenting with customer-focused agile feedback (a concept we explore in our ebook, An agile approach to employee feedback).

 Using agile to accelerate action

-At Culture Amp we work with some of the most innovative companies in the world, and in working with them I’ve seen agile techniques used to act more quickly and impactfully on employee feedback.
+At Culture Amp, we work with some of the most innovative companies in the world.
+In working with them, I’ve seen agile techniques used to act more quickly and impactfully on employee feedback.

 Agile is especially helpful after rolling out organization-wide surveys like engagement and pulse surveys.
 This is often when organizations have identified a set of focus areas and are putting initiatives in place to act on them.